 The IPCC also presented two special reports during the fifth assessment cycle, one on the topic of climate change and extreme events in November 2011 (SREX), and one on renewable energy sources in May 2011 (SRREN).

 The preparation of reports must follow certain procedures.
 At the outset, the plenary session makes the decision to prepare a report and determines the scope for the working groups.
 Authors are then selected for the three working groups.
 The governments of the 195 member countries and around 100 accredited observer organisations may suggest suitable authors.
 The working group bureaus select the authors from the list of nominees.

 These teams are composed of many experts – the co-chairs of the working groups, coordinating lead authors and lead authors, contributing authors and reviewers for the respective chapters.
 Some 830 authors were involved in preparing the Fifth Assessment Report, including 40 experts from German universities, research institutes and the private sector.
 The composition of the groups of authors ensures that they represent a variety of points of view, in addition to pertinent expertise.

-Gender and region are also taken into account to ensure that the groups of authors are well-balanced.
+In addition to this, different world regions and both genders must be represented in each team to ensure that author teams are balanced.
 To compile a report, authors mainly draw from articles published in peer-reviewed journals.
 Authors have to agree on a way to present and scientifically assess the facts.
 Disparate views, knowledge gaps and uncertainties are explicitly mentioned in the report.
 The first drafts prepared by the working groups are reviewed several times by experts and government representatives and revised in the process.